seanmull/vimwiki/index.md

 ## Done

+- [X] Create symlinks for all credentials.
+Look into app to hide env variables
+- [X] See how I can get the same functionality with insomnia
+- [X] Play with generics a bit, build some simple script
+- [X] Deploy and test on cluster
+- [X] Add font to vscode
+- [X] Get typescript to work with codi
 - [X] Figure out if I can link readme to a conflunce page
 - [X] Add some of robs interfaces
 - [X] Update readme to reflect current design but try out the next task